This is a suggested one week travel itinerary for the Kathmandu Valley in Nepal.

 Changu Narayan Village |

-Start your day by travelling to Patan.
-Patan is another one of the main cities of the Kathmandu Valley.
+- Start your day by travelling to Patan which is another one of the main cities of the Kathmandu Valley.
 It is best known for its rich cultural heritage, particularly its tradition of arts and crafts.

-Start your exploration at Patan Darbar Square which is UNESCO world heritage site and was the ancient royal palace where the Malla Kings of Lalitpur resided.
+- Start your exploration at Patan Durbar Square which is UNESCO world heritage site and was the ancient royal palace where the Malla Kings of Lalitpur resided.
 There are many temples and statues in the area.

 ![]() |